paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-471-airport-development.md

 **(h) Special Rule for Fiscal Years 2025 and 2026.—** Notwithstanding subsection (a), the Government’s share of allowable project costs for a grant made to a nonhub or nonprimary airport in each of fiscal years 2025 and 2026 shall be 95 percent.

+**(i) Special Rule for Sound Insulation Repair and Replacement.—** With respect to a project to carry out sound insulation that is granted a waiver under section 47110(j), the allowable project cost for such project shall be calculated without consideration of any costs that were previously paid by the Government.

 ### Statutory Notes

 | Historical and Revision Notes |  |  |